 Photo by Charles Lindbergh.
 He and his wife Anne played a pivotal role in the 1931 China Flood, performing aerial surveys of the Northern Jiangsu flood area.

-The high watermark was reached on August 19 at Hankou (one of the three cities whose merging formed modern-day Wuhan), more than 16 meters above normal (that’s higher than the buildings on the Shanghai Bund).
+The high watermark was reached on August 19 at Hankou, one of the three cities whose merging formed modern-day Wuhan, when levels were some 16 meters above normal (that’s higher than the buildings on the Shanghai Bund).
 When the flood reached the then capital Nanjing, it became an island in a massive flood zone.

 For more This Day in History stories, click here.